ISSMteam/PINNICLE/docs/physics/mass.rst

 Mass conservation is a fundamental principle in ice sheet modeling.
 In PINNICLE, this equation governs how ice thickness evolves over time in response to ice flow and surface mass balance processes.

+PINNICLE supports both steady-state and transient form mass conservation.
+The key words are as following:

+- :code:`"MC"`: steady-state
+- :code:`"Mass transport"`: time-dependent

 Equation
 --------

-PINNICLE assumes that ice behaves as an incompressible fluid.
-The depth-averaged form of the mass conservation equation is:
+Ice, in large scale, behaves as an incompressible fluid.
+The mass conservation equation is written as:

 .. math::